wernerjoss/hugo-fullcalendar/README.md

 1. Copy the layouts folder over (containing the shortcut)
 2. Copy the static folder (js & fc4)
 3. Copy your .ics File(s) to your Calendar Page Folder and adapt the Settings (see Configuration) accordingly
-4. Call the load shortcut in the Page where your Calenadr should be shown (AND where your .ics calendar files are): {{< load-calendar >}}
+4. Call the load shortcut in the Page where your Calendar should be shown (AND where your .ics calendar files are): {{< load-calendar >}}

 ## Usage